Logius-standaarden/fsc-core/draft-fsc-core-00.md

 ## Contract Management

-All connections between Peers are based on Grants.
-A Grant is the right to make a connection from an Outway to a serivce behind an Inway.
-Grants are encapsulated in Contracts and agreed upon by all involved Peers.
+Connections between Peers are based on Grants.
+A Grant is the right to make a connection from an Outway to a service offered in the Group.
+Grants are encapsulated in Contracts and agreed upon by the involved Peers.
 To create a new contract, the Contract Manager uses a selection of desired connections as input.
 (Typically this input comes from a user interface interacting with the Contract Management functionality, see [Adminsitrating a Peer](#administrating)).
 For each desired connection, a Grant is formulated that contains identifying information about both the Outway from the requesting Peer and the service of the Providing Peer.
 One Contract may contain multiple Grants, typically those match the connections mentioned in a legal agreement like a Data Processing Agreement (DPA).
 A Contract becomes valid once all Peers mentioned in the Contract have agreed upon its content by cryptographically signing it.
 Valid Contracts are used to configure Inways and Outways and enable the possibility to automatically create on demand connections between Peers, as defined in the Grants.

 Contracts are immutable.
 To change a contract, a new Contract is made that replaces the old one.
 Contracts can be invalidated which revokes the Grants in the Contract.